mwydmuch/napkinXC/docs/quick_start.rst

 Usage
 -----

-napkinxc module contains three submodules: models that contains all the model classes and two additional modules
+napkinxc module contains three submodules:
+- models that contains all the model classes
+- datasets that contains functions for loading datasets
+- measures that contains functions for evaluating models

 Minimal example of usage: